NgoTanKhoa21042001/Movie-app/README.md

 Project Name: HciTube - Movie-app

 Overview:
-HciTube is an innovative video sharing platform designed to provide users with a seamless and engaging experience in sharing and discovering videos.
-It aims to revolutionize the way people interact with video content, fostering a vibrant community of creators and viewers alike.
+Movix is a movie viewing platform designed to provide users with a seamless and engaging experience in movie discovery.
+It aims to share popular movies or upcoming movies, fostering a vibrant community of creators as well as viewers.